techidaily/site-article-tips/source/_posts/scriptwriting-essentials-for-authentic-and-engaging-documentaries.md

 The director usually uses this style of scripting.
 After the director of the film or the documentary, the screenplay reads the literary script.
 He writes a subordinate storyline, including the picture image and the sound, which he is agreed to represent in his film or documentary screenplay.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/BmegThMdrJE?si=rILo1FJb9DgnPljV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 3\.
 Six basic theoretical knowledge about documentary script

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/2ipTu54inBo?si=gRegjvtVq5gm_PHo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 1\.
 Ensure the authenticity of the story